darkerego/kindleDucky/README.md

 # A USB Rubber Ducky script and shell script to automate mass Kindle Fire (gen5) installations.

-Automating mass Android devices is a pain in the neck, and currently is a big problem for lots of corporations.
-There is no straightfoward way to do it without root, that I know of anyway.
-Kindle-Ducky solves that problem by:
+Automating mass Android devices is a pain in the neck, and likely is a nuisance for lot of organizations.
+There is no straightfoward way to do it without root, other than flashing an update.zip from recovery, which isn't always possible.
+The rubber ducky solves that problem.
+Kindle Ducky...

 * utilizing a USB Rubber Ducky to deal with the installation proceedure
 * add WiFi networks to the system,
 * Finally, enables USB Debugging so that the shell script can take over from there and install desired APK's.